 Capital expenditure refers to expenditures made by local governments that are used for the acquisition, maintenance, and improvement of fixed assets or inventory that provide benefits over an extended period, typically more than one accounting year.
 According to PMK No. 214/PMK.05/2013 concerning Government Accounting Standards (SAP), capital expenditure includes expenditures on assets that increase the useful life, capacity, and quality of these assets.
 The goal of capital expenditure is to contribute to long-term regional development by investing in infrastructure such as roads, public service buildings, and other fixed assets that are essential for community welfare (Menteri Dalam Negeri, 2006).
-In this study, the capital expenditure ratio is calculated as a proportion of total regional expenditure, as follows:
+In this study, the capital expenditure, as follows:

-Capital expenditure ratio (BM) = $$\frac{\text{Capital expenditure}}{\text{Total regional expenditure}} \times 100\%$$
+Capital expenditure ratio (BM) = $\frac{\text{Capital expenditure}}{\text{Total regional expenditure}} \times 100\%$